-- h) Action: Review municipal stormwater standards and establish an accelerated improvement plan. - i) Action: Require all new stream crossings + culvert replacements to meet Stream Smart standards. - j) Action: Minimize pollution discharges through the upgrade of existing public sewer systems and wastewater treatment facilities - k) Action: Protect current and potential drinking water resources by revisiting and, as necessary, revising APO restrictions. - l) Action: Continue to set aside funding for planning for the future, anticipated inclusion in the MS4 Stormwater Management Program.
+Action: Inventory all municipal stormwater infrastructure and establish an accelerated improvement plan and bring them up to StreamSmart standards.

+j) Action: Minimize pollution discharges through the upgrade of existing public sewer systems and wastewater treatment facilities DISCUSS k) Action: Protect current and potential drinking water resources by revisiting and, as necessary, revising APO restrictions.

+l) Action: Continue to set aside funding for planning for the future, anticipated inclusion in the MS4 Stormwater Management Program.